-Karl May might be the best selling German novelist that most Americans never heard of.
-May’s stories of the American West have been making frontiersmen and Native Americans come alive in Germany since 1893.
-And for Germans of a certain age, the names Old Shatterhand and Winnetou are as familiar as Harry Potter, Ron, and Hermione are to my kids.
-The actual number of books sold runs between 100 and 200 MILLION in 40 languages!
-And then the movies…the museum…. the Karl May Festivals… (Not bad for a man who never actually saw the American West.)
-Still, using the narrative voice of the “greenhorn”, Old Shatterhand, May captured generations with his tales, and left a legacy of fascination with Native Americans and a romanticized view of the Wild West.
+Karl May might be the best-selling German novelist that most Americans never heard of.
+May’s stories of the American West have made frontiersmen and Native Americans come alive in Germany since 1893.
+For Germans of a certain age, Old Shatterhand, and Winnetou are as familiar as Harry Potter, Ron, and Hermione are to my kids.
+The number of books sold runs between 100 and 200 MILLION in 40 languages!
+And then the movies, the museum, the Karl May Festivals!
+Not bad for a man who never actually saw the American West.
+Using the narrative voice of the “greenhorn,” Old Shatterhand, May captured generations with his tales.
+It left a legacy of fascination with Native Americans and a romanticized view of the Wild West.

 Who was Karl May?

 When he was born in 1842, the fifth child of fourteen born to poor weavers in Saxony, Karl May (pronounced like the English word “my”) began life with a few strikes against him.
 Hunger and malnutrition led to childhood blindness, and nine of his brothers and sisters didn’t survive childhood.
-(May had a “miraculous” recovery at age 6) As a boy, Karl ended up in and out of jail for petty thievery, but Karl was bright, and an avid reader.
-He settled into a career path and entered teachers college, but got kicked out and arrested again for (allegedly) stealing a watch from a fellow student.
-When Karl left prison, he found the position of teacher closed to him.
+May himself had a “miraculous” recovery at age 6.
+Karl ended up in and out of jail for petty thievery as a boy, but he was bright and an avid reader.
+May settled into a career path and entered teachers’ college but got kicked out and arrested again for (allegedly) stealing a watch from a fellow student.
+When Karl left prison, he found the teaching position closed to him.
 He floated through life for a few years, a con man pretending to be a police detective, even a doctor.
 Then he ended up back in jail for stealing furs.
-While carrying out his four year sentence, Karl took advantage of the prison library, reading everything he could get his hands on, especially the new “Baedeckers” (travel guides), travelogues, and adventure novels (James Fennimore Cooper’s “Leatherstocking Tales” and “The Last of the Mohicans” were a huge hit in Europe).
+While carrying out his four-year sentence, Karl took advantage of the prison library, reading everything he could get his hands on, especially the new “Baedeckers” (travel guides), travelogues, and adventure novels.
+James Fennimore Cooper’s “Leatherstocking Tales” and “The Last of the Mohicans” were massive hits in Europe then.

-After his release, he drew on his reading, and started writing travel stories and crime stories that were published in serial form.
-Ever the con man, May wrote stories under multiple pseudonyms, even giving the stories different names, so that he could sell the same story to different magazines.
+After his release, he drew on his reading and started writing travel and crime stories, which he published in serial form.
+Ever the con man, May wrote stories under multiple pseudonyms, even giving the stories different names so that he could sell the same story to different magazines.
 He even worked for a while as an editor for journals.

 Karl May as Old Shatterhand by Alois Schiesser, Public domain, via Wikimedia Commons